Understanding Chronic Kidney Disease (CKD)

 Causes and Risk Factors

-Hypertension (High Blood Pressure) – Increased pressure on the blood vessels damages kidney function.
+Increased pressure on blood vessels can damage kidney function.

-Polycystic Kidney Disease (PKD) – A genetic disorder causing fluid-filled cysts in the kidneys, reducing function.
+This genetic disorder causes fluid-filled cysts in the kidneys, which reduces their function.

-Recurrent Kidney Infections (Pyelonephritis) – Chronic infections can cause long-term kidney damage.
+Chronic infections can lead to long-term kidney damage.

-Obstruction in the Urinary Tract – Conditions like kidney stones, tumors, or an enlarged prostate can block urine flow, leading to CKD.
+Conditions like kidney stones, tumors, or an enlarged prostate can block urine flow, contributing to CKD.

 Symptoms of CKD